boyserk84/nateserk_tinycup/README.md

 Current Version
 ===
+Version 1.0.1p2 Updated 02/04/2017
+* Be able to customize how many items displayed per row.
+* Fixed pagination issue.
+* Added input sanitizer and validator for customizable UI.
+* Shell script for update theme manually on the server.

 Version 1.0.1p Updated 01/22/2017
 * Misc Option: Either show a full text or logo of the theme.
 * Fixed the widget area not blurred out issue when the home modal dialog is displaying.